bastianX6/earlgrey-2-example/README.md

 This project is part of a series of medium articles **"UI Testing con EarlGrey 2"** (available in spanish).

-## `black-box-tests` branch
+## `white-box-tests` branch

 - The original project can be found in [initial-project](https://github.com/bastianX6/earlgrey-2-example/tree/01-initial-project) branch.
 - The branch containing the project and EarlGrey 2 can be found in [black-box-setup](https://github.com/bastianX6/earlgrey-2-example/tree/02-black-box-setup) branch.
+- The branch containing the project with EarlGrey 2 and some tests can be found in [black-box-tests](https://github.com/bastianX6/earlgrey-2-example/tree/03-black-box-tests) branch.
-- This branch contains some example tests called `testInternetSearch` and `testInternetSearch2`.
+- This branch contains some the test called `testCustomLookup` that injects a mock repository in runtime.
-- You can create and run EarlGrey tests with black-box support only.
+- You can create and run EarlGrey tests with black and white box support.

 ## Project Setup